FilippoGaravaglia/DevMemory/README.md

 - No automatic semantic summary of Git diffs yet.
 - HTML graph layout is simple and static.
 - No published public NuGet package yet.
-- No CI/CD pipeline yet.
-- No automated release workflow yet.
+- GitHub releases are not automated yet.

 ---

 ## Roadmap

-Planned improvements:
+Planned improvements after the first portfolio-ready release:

+- Add screenshots and visual examples to the README.
-- Improve CLI output with tables and cleaner formatting.
+- Improve CLI output further with optional colors and tables.
-- Add better command parsing with `System.CommandLine` or `Spectre.Console`.
+- Evaluate `System.CommandLine` or `Spectre.Console` for more robust CLI parsing and rendering.
 - Add Git diff summaries for `learn-from-git`.
 - Add optional SQLite storage.
 - Add optional AI provider integration.
 - Improve HTML graph layout and filtering.
-- Add screenshots to the README.
-- Add release scripts and version bump workflow.
+- Add automated release workflow.
-- Add `CHANGELOG.md`.
 - Publish as a public or private NuGet tool package.
-- Add CI pipeline for build and tests.

 ---